hpc2n/intro-git/scripts/3.basic-commands/LECTURE.md

 <!-- .slide: data-background="#ffffff" -->
 ## Adding files' modifications interactively

-Suppose we create a file, stage it, and commit the changes as follows:
+Suppose we create an empty file, stage it, and commit the changes as follows:

 ```shell
 touch first.txt